Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Comparative Study

 \paragraph*{Numerical Evaluation} We use the simulation scenario detailed in \cite{cai2021learned}, in which the data matrix sizes are $n_1=n_2=1000$, the low-rank component has $r=5$, and $10\%$ of the entries of the sparse component are non-zero.
-All unfolded architectures are trained using the {same dataset of RPCA observations $\{\RPCAMat_i\}$, and are optimized via a supervised loss \eqref{eqn:SupervisedLoss} based on the Frobenius norm deviation in the low rank component.} Training is carried out in two stages, corresponding to the schemes outlined in Section~\ref{sec:Unfolding}.
+We consider two numerical studies: comparing different unfolded architectures arising from the same optimizer (under full and mismatched knowledge of $\mySet{L}_{\ObjParam}$), and comparing different training losses of \eqref{eqn:LossTypes} for a single architecture.
+In both cases, all architectures are trained using the same dataset of RPCA observations $\{\RPCAMat_i\}$, and are optimized via a supervised loss \eqref{eqn:SupervisedLoss} based on the Frobenius norm deviation in the low rank component, enabling systematic comparison in controlled settings.

+We first compare the unfolded architectures.
+Training is carried out in two stages, corresponding to the schemes outlined in Section~\ref{sec:Unfolding}.
 First, {\em sequential training} (\ref{itm:sequential}) is applied, where each iteration is trained independently to minimize the objective over its corresponding output while the preceding iterations are fixed.
 Subsequently, the entire unfolded model is fine-tuned through {\em end-to-end training} (\ref{itm:e2e}), allowing global adjustment of all iteration-specific parameters based on the final reconstruction loss.
 For the model-based optimizer, the hyperparameters $\HypParam$ are tuned manually to optimize the loss achieved with sufficient iterations (which here required over $10^5$ iterations to converge).